offen/docker-volume-backup/docs/reference/index.md

 # BACKUP_STOP_CONTAINER_LABEL="service1"

+# When trying to scale down Docker Swarm services, give up after
+# the specified amount of time in case the service has not converged yet.
+# In case you need to adjust this timeout, supply a duration
+# value as per https://pkg.go.dev/time#ParseDuration to `BACKUP_STOP_SERVICE_TIMEOUT`.
+# Defaults to 5 minutes.

+# BACKUP_STOP_SERVICE_TIMEOUT="5m"

 ########### EXECUTING COMMANDS IN CONTAINERS PRE/POST BACKUP

 # It is possible to define commands to be run in any container before and after